Pookachu/notes/Projects/EE - Homework/Homework 2.md

 > $\to\quad \boxed{X+W\bar{Y}}$

 4. 2.15(d,e,f)
+Use the rules of Boolean Algebra to simplify the following expressions.

 **d)** --- $\overline{ABC}+\overline{\bar{B}\bar{C}}$
 >$\to\quad \overline{ABC} + B + C$
 >$\to\quad \bar{A} + \bar{B} + \bar{C} + B + C$